piyush2005jha-lab/Sudoku_solver/README.md

 Solve any valid Sudoku puzzle

-Option to visualize the solving process (if added)

 Easy to use interface / command line input

 Handles multiple difficulty levels (Easy, Medium, Hard)